geekyNehal/meme-generator/README.md

 # meme-generator
-Add text to image like a meme format
+Add text to image like a meme format.

 ## Install